tejas0208/TimetableGenerator/test-data/README.txt

 This folder contains some test-data to help developers create a database.

 The entry of data from the graphical interface takes lot of time.
-The developers can save this time by running the 'insert_data.sh' in the browser on any platform OR 'runall.sh' script if you want to run a shell script on linux platform, with a CSV data directory as an argument.
+The developers can save this time by running the 'insert_data.php' in the browser on any platform OR 'runall.sh' script if you want to run a shell script on linux platform, with a CSV data directory as an argument.